HarperCollins | 2013

 Kolker instead connected with family members and friends, and did interviews with boyfriends and alleged pimps.
 The personal reflections and insights, and denials of guilt, from these people might be momentarily interesting and bring an important reality to the cases, but it lacks the psychological, dark pull that true crime fans are generally looking for outside of the human elements.

 Maybe that makes me sound like a cold-hearted bitch.
 So, be it.

-But this was definitely not a balanced true crime novel because it had very little crime in it.
+This was definitely not a balanced true crime novel because it had very little crime in it.
 I could have done with less Facebook, family court and rehab drama, and more information about forensics, theories and police interviews.

 Award-winning investigative reporter Robert Kolker delivers a humanizing account of the true-life search for a serial killer still at large on Long Island and presents the first detailed look at the shadow world of online escorts, where making a living is easier than ever, and the dangers remain all too real.
 Lost Girls is a portrait of unsolved murders in an idyllic part of America, of the underside of the Internet, and of the secrets we keep without admitting to ourselves that we keep them.